 The lights of Santiago de Puriscal twinkle to the left of the palm fronds.
 As the crow flies, that’s about 18 Km across the Central Valley, however, the driving distance is more like 3 – 5 hrs, depending on season and approach taken.
 Puriscal is a town we’ve tried to visit twice so far, but have yet to find.
 We had to abort the first try, when we attempted to cross the valley to San Pablo, but couldn’t find our way out of Escobal.
 Don’t ask.
 There is a nice soda* in the abandoned railway station in Escobal, though, serving an interesting version of ‘hamburgese’, should you be interested.

 * ‘soda’ a small stand, booth, restaurant or dedicated room in a home, where Tico dishes are served.
 Usually for breakfast and lunch only.

-An utterly charming, if slightly outdated, advertising campaign for sand, rock and cinder blocks.
-You know just how outdated, if you consider that we have been using 8-digit phone numbers for quite a number of years now.
+Across the road from the abandoned quarry above, you find this utterly charming, if slightly outdated, advertising campaign for sand, rock and cinder blocks.
+You know just how outdated if you consider that we have been using 8-digit phone numbers for quite a number of years now.

 Anyway, I hadn’t planned on writing about never having found Puriscal, yet.
-Instead I wanted to relate how beautiful and peaceful this evening is.
-Sitting here, sipping an Argentine malbec and watching the lights twinkle up and down those mountains across the valley, I do feel the famous pura vida down to my bones!
-When I bend forward and look hard to the left, I can even see the distant lights of the town of Alajuela shimmering through the bare branches of the mighty Guanacaste tree across the street.
-Almost too much effort, though …
+Instead, I wanted to relate how beautiful and peaceful this evening is.
+Sitting here, sipping an Argentine Malbec and watching the lights twinkle up and down those mountains across the valley, I do feel the famous pura vida down to my bones!
+If I bend forward and look hard to the left, I can even see the distant lights of the town of Alajuela shimmering through the bare branches of the mighty Guanacaste tree across the street.
+Too much effort, though …